lab1092/blender-manual_ja/manual/motion_tracking/index.rst

 Optical Center
    is the optical center of the lens used in the camera.
 In most cases it's equal to the image center, but it can be different in some special cases.
 Check camera/lens specifications in such cases.
-   To set the optical center to the center of image, there's a :kbd:`Center` button below the sliders.
+   To set the optical center to the center of image, there's a :kbd:`Enter` button below the sliders.
 Undistortion K1, K2 and K3
    are coefficients used to compensate for lens distortion when the  movie was shot.
 Currently these values can be tweaked by hand only (there are no calibration tools yet) using tools available in Distortion mode.
 Basically, just